felias-fogg/dw-link/docs/manual.md

 #### Problem: After changing optimization options, the binary is still too large/very small

 You switched optimization option from **-Og -fno-lto** back to normal and you recompiled, but your program still looks very big.
 The reason for that can be that the Arduino IDE/CLI does not always recompile the core, but reuses the compiled and linked archive.
 In the Arduino IDE 1, you can force a recompile of the core by exiting the IDE.
 In IDE 2, this is not longer an option.
-You need to look at where the files are compiled and stored and delete them manually.
+You need to look at where the files are compiled are stored and delete them manually.

 #### Problem: When starting the debug session in PlatformIO, you get the message *pioinit:XX: Error in sourced command file*